boonepeter/boonepeter.github.io/content/posts/personal-genome-sequencing.md

 ![CHM gene iobio viewer](/imgs/personal-genome/chm-gene-iobio.png)

-If you can see in that screenshot I have a bunch of variants at the begining of my CHM gene, but after the variant at position 85,910,487, there aren't any more variants.
+If you can see in that screenshot I have a bunch of variants at the beginning of my CHM gene, but after the variant at position 85,910,487, there aren't any more variants.
 This is because my CHM causing mutation is a large deletion that spans exons 3 to 9.
 There are no variants in this section because I don't have any DNA there!

 ## Subscription